May 14, 2022 0 Comment

 4. Increased focus on employee well-being

-They can facilitate the mental well-being of remote workers through online counsellors and helplines in case they need any help.
-Hence such initiatives can help in strengthening the sense of belonging and loyalty to the organization and boost their productivity.
+They can facilitate the mental well-being of remote workers through online counselors and helplines in case they need any help.

 Bottom-line